Irving, Texas

-Irving is a city in the U.S. state of Texas.
-Located in Dallas County, it is also an inner ring suburb of Dallas.
-The city of Irving is part of the Dallas–Fort Worth metroplex.
-According to a 2019 estimate from the United States Census Bureau, the city population was 239,798, making it the thirteenth-most populous city in Texas, and 93rd most populous city in the U.S. Irving is noted for its racial and ethnic diversity, and has been ranked as one of the most diverse cities in the United States.
-Irving includes the Las Colinas mixed-use master-planned community and part of the Dallas/Fort Worth International Airport.
+Irving is a city in Dallas County, Texas, United States.
+It is part of the Mid-Cities region of the Dallas–Fort Worth metroplex and is an inner city suburb of Dallas.
+Irving is noted for its racial and ethnic diversity.
+The city had a population of 256,684 according to the 2020 United States census, making it the twelfth-most populous city in Texas, and the 90th most populous in the U.S. Irving includes the Las Colinas mixed-use master-planned community and part of the Dallas Fort Worth International Airport.